RIP21/react-simplemde-editor/README.md

 React component wrapper for [SimpleMDE](https://github.com/NextStepWebs/simplemde-markdown-editor).

+Only two dependencies, React and SimpleMDE.

 ## Contribute
 This is a WIP, if you find this component useful, contributions are appreciated, [see issues](https://github.com/benrlodge/react-simplemde-editor/issues).

 ## New in version 3.0
 The `initialValue` prop has been removed and replaced with a `value` prop, allowing direct changes to the value to be made after the component mounts.